isabella232/cxm-learn.en/help/course/overview.md

 ---
-title: Overview
+title: Adobe Data-Driven Operating Model
 description: This is the article overview.
 ---

-# Title
+# Adobe Data-Driven Operating Model

-Welcome to the something something user guide.
+Welcome to the Adobe Data-Driven Operating Model guide.

-MORE...

 <!--
 This is the landing page of the user guide.
 It should be the first list item in the TOC.md file.